- Seeing to the operational and strategic planning of the emergency medical services.

 In order to improve the quality of our service to the patients, our land ambulance services offer two levels of service: primary care paramedic and advanced care paramedic.

-Advanced care pre-hospital emergency services are essential in a rural area like Prescott and Russell where the long distance to get to a hospital can be a problem.
+Advanced care pre-hospital emergency services are essential in a rural area like Prescott and Russell where the travel distance to get to a hospital is usualy further than in an urban setting.

 Our paramedics can provide authorized medical procedures in order to assure rapid treatment to a person in distress.